Wednesday, 24 July 2019

-Of course, this never really manifested beyond profile backstories, some short tie-in comics and a pretty sub-par and horrid 3D movie, Digimon: X-Evolution, something that I never managed to sit through in a single sitting.
+Of course, this never really manifested beyond profile backstories, some short tie-in comics and a pretty sub-par 3D movie, Digimon: X-Evolution, which is a decent effort but ultimately flawed product.

 Dodomon